Jerey/Jerey.github.io/src/content/posts/kiruna-stockholm-oslo.md

 ## Kiruna

 After three days in Stockholm, we flew to Kiruna.
 I definitely recommend a seat at the window, as the landscape is spectacular.
-We had a rental car in Kiruna, which introduced first time: Driving a car with spikes.
+We had a rental car in Kiruna, which introduced a first time: Driving a car with spikes.
 Similar to Stockholm, we immediately started walking around the city, grabbed a Souvas Rulle (similar to the Tunnbrödsrulle, but with reindeer meat instead of the sausage) and spent some time in the apartment waiting for the Northern Lights.

 ![](./assets/travel/kiruna-stockholm-oslo/KirunaAtDay.JPEG)